USAAll the news not fit to print

 In 2015 Deutsche Bank started its own investigation into ties between Trump and Putin.
 So far it has refused to disclose what it has discovered.
 But, put it this way: out of millions of clients, this bank is investigating one in particular for ties with Russia (the investigation started before Trump ran for president).

 Meanwhile, the economy of Cyprus was about to collapse.
 Cyprus' largest bank had to be rescued by the European Union.
 Many objected that the bank was notoriously affiliated with Russian interests, and suspected of money laundering.
 In 2013 an article in the German magazine Der Spiegel claimed that the Bank of Cyprus held up to $37 billion of Russian money.
 In 2014 the bank elected a new vice-chairman: Wilbur Ross, nicknamed "the king of bankruptcy" in the USA for profiting from bankrupt manufacturing firms.
 Ross, whose group owned 17% of the bank, soon brought on board two new investors and executives: Viktor Vekselberg and Vladimir Strzhalkovsky, a former KGB agent in the 1980s and close friend of Russia's president Putin.
+Vekselberg's Renova acquired a large stake in the Bank of Cyprus at the same time that Wilbur Ross invested in the bank.
 Vekselberg, whose wife and children are US citizens, became Russia's richest man (and the 40th richest person in the world) in 2013 after selling half of Russia's third-largest oil company TNK-BP to the government-owned conglomerate Rosneft for $28 billion, a deal widely seen as a move by Putin to further centralize power because Rosneft is headed by Igor Sechin, the former Russian deputy prime minister who is considered Russia's second most powerful man after Putin.
 Ross and Vekselberg then hired Josef Ackermann, the former CEO of Deutsche Bank who was now working for Vekselberg's Renova, and Ackermann became chairman of the Bank of Cyprus (how many banks would hire as chairman a man responsible for a series of money-laundering scandals?)
 In 2017 Trump appointed Wilbur Ross (of all people) as secretary of commerce.
 Of all people, Trump had to pick a man who works for a bank de facto controlled by Russia and possibly implicated in laundering money of Russian officials.
 Investigations both in Europe and the USA are trying to determine the connections among the Bank of Cyprus, Russia's government and Trump's organization, in particular whether Trump's organization received money from this bank that is de facto controlled by the Russian government.

 In 2016 Russia announced one of its biggest privatizations since the 1990s: the sale of 20% of the giant government-owned oil company Rosneft.
 The 20% stake was officially bought for $12 billion by a Singaporean financial firm that is actually a joint venture between Qatar and the Swiss conglomerate Glencore, but that acquisition seems to have been done on behalf of a firm registered in the Cayman Islands whose owner is not known.
 The Cayman Islands are a notorious "offshore tax haven".
+If you look at the list of foreign holders of US treasuries, you'll be shocked to see that the Cayman Islands (which are not even an independent country) rank in the top 10 (Treasury of the USA data).
 In 2017 the Cayman Islands became a topic of discussion in the USA when the New York Times (see this article) discovered that Steven Mnuchin was the director of an investment fund in the Cayman Islands; in other words, Mnuchin helped US businesses to avoid taxes.
 Mnuchin, a banker who had made huge profits out of the financial crisis caused by banks like his (Goldman Sachs), had just been hired by Trump as treasury secretary (i.e. Trump hired Mnuchin, of all people, to manage the money of the US government).
 A December 2016 dossier by a former British intelligence officer (see the dossier) hints at a deal between Rosnet's president Sechin and the Trump organization: remove the sanctions against Russia and we'll give you a share of Rosnet.
 Trump associates deny that there is any truth in that 35-page dossier... just like Trump denied all the other things that were later found out to be true.
 But the Cayman Islands connection is yet another amazing coincidence in this story of Russian-Trump coincidences.